 Most successful candidates invest 200–300 hours of focused study over 8 to 16 weeks.
 A 12-week plan works well for recent graduates; working engineers or those returning after years away from school may want to budget 16 weeks.
 The essential principles:

-- Prioritize by weight.
-Study the five high-weight topics first.
-Water & Wastewater, Hydrology, Groundwater, Fluid Mechanics, and Fundamental Principles represent the most questions and the highest return on your study time.
+2. Prioritize by weight.
+Study the five highest-return topics first.
+Water & Wastewater, Fluid Mechanics & Hydraulics, Surface Water & Hydrology, Groundwater/Soils/Sediments, and Air Quality & Control represent the most questions and the highest return on your study time.

 What Study Materials Do You Need?